WUHF: Subchannels

-The station's digital signal is multiplexed:
+The station's ATSC 1.0 channels are carried on the multiplexed signals of other Rochester television stations:

 In 2006, WUHF added The Tube digital music video channel on a new second digital subchannel; the channel was removed when the network went out of business in 2007.

 Analog-to-digital conversion

-WUHF discontinued regular programming on its analog signal, over UHF channel 31, on February 17, 2009, the original target date in which full-power television in the United States were to transition from analog to digital broadcasts under federal mandate (like most Sinclair stations and was replaced by a "nightlight" loop that ran until March 3).
-The station's digital signal remained on its pre-transition UHF channel 28.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 31.
+WUHF discontinued regular programming on its analog signal, over UHF channel 31, on February 17, 2009, the original target date on which full-power television in the United States were to transition from analog to digital broadcasts under federal mandate (like most Sinclair stations and was replaced by a "nightlight" loop that ran until March 3).
+The station's digital signal remained on its pre-transition UHF channel 28, using virtual channel 31.

+ATSC 3.0

 Cable carriage in Canada

 In 1994, several cable systems in Canada started carrying WUHF via the Cancom communications satellite in out-of-market areas where Fox was not otherwise available.
 However, it had been carried on cable in Belleville, Ontario and other communities on the north shore of Lake Ontario since the 1980s.
-It was formerly carried by Eastlink (in SD only) and on Bell Aliant FibreOP TV (in both SD and HD) for viewers in Atlantic Canada until late 2012 (January 30, 2013 in Eastlink's case), when it was replaced with WFXT in Boston, a former Fox O&O (now owned by Cox Media Group).
-The station is also carried in the Thousand Islands region of the North Country in the town of Hammond (via Citizens Cable TV) as well as in the provinces of Manitoba and Newfoundland and Labrador.
+It was formerly carried by Eastlink (in SD only) and on Bell Aliant FibreOP TV (in both SD and HD) for viewers in Atlantic Canada until late 2012 (January 30, 2013, in Eastlink's case), when it was replaced with WFXT in Boston, a former Fox O&O (now owned by Cox Media Group).
+The station is still carried on Rogers Cable in the western provinces of British Columbia, Alberta, Saskatchewan and Manitoba.
 WUHF has been carried on satellite systems since 1996 and it is currently the only Rochester-based television station seen in Canada on the Shaw Direct satellite provider.

 CF Cable in the western suburbs of Montreal used to carry the station in 1995 but replaced it with sister station WUTV from Buffalo the following year.
 That station was carried on Vidéotron for cable systems outside the West Island.
 It was also the first Fox station carried on Montreal cable.
 However, the northern suburbs of that city (particularly Saint-Jérôme) still carry the station, even though in Mont-Tremblant, WFFF-TV along with other Burlington, Vermont–Plattsburgh, New York stations are seen there instead.